 3. Good karaoke jockey hypes up the audience

 It’s your job to make each singer feel welcomed while hitting the stage, and give them an appreciation they deserve when they leave the stage.
 Also, motivating the audience to appreciate the performances and cheer for the singers (and put a song in the queue next, of course) is vital!
 You can hype up the customers before you even hit the stage with some good karaoke marketing and promotion.

 4. Good karaoke jockey has the right equipment and knows how to use It

 To make a great karaoke party happen, you need a big list of music, from classics to new hits, and a smart system to operate the karaoke.
-The best solution for this is Singa Pro, with 60 000 songs and constantly updating list.
+The best solution for this is Singa Pro, with over 100 000 songs and constantly updating list.
 With Singa your karaoke guests can search their favorite songs directly from Singa consumer app from tens thousands of songs and hundreds of curated singlists, and request their songs on queue directly via the app.
 Easier for the KJ.